countable-web/open-source-corporation/peopleops/getting_started/TRELLO.md

 # Trello

 We use Trello for project management, as it's simple to set up access to the appropriate boards by partners and clients.
-A Trello board consists of a set of [Cards](#trello-cards) (tasks) arranged in Columns](#trello-board-columns].
+A Trello board consists of a set of [Cards](#trello-cards) (tasks) arranged in [Columns](#trello-board-columns).

 ### Trello Cards